-Many vegans make a commitment to eat more plant foods, especially fruits and vegetables, along with 100 percent whole grains, beans, legumes, nuts and seeds.
-In addition to making a commitment to eat fewer animal products, most also work on limiting ultra-processed foods, like white carbs and too much sugar (even though they’re technically ‘vegan”).
+Many vegans make a commitment to eat more plant foods, especially fruits and vegetables, along with whole grains, beans, legumes, nuts and seeds.
+In addition to eating fewer animal products, most also work on limiting ultra-processed foods, such as refined carbs, sugar-sweetened beverages and convenience meals.

 There’s several variations and definitions when talking about vegetarianism.
 Here are the most common:

 - Vegan: Abstains from all animal products, including meat, fish, poultry, eggs, dairy and honey.

 - Vegetarian: Follows a plant-based diet, which may includes eggs and/or dairy.